Maharorh

 Maharorh is a village in Rohtas district, Bihar state, India.
 Maharorh is a gram panchayat.
 The language spoken in Maharorh is Bhojpuri.
 Agriculture is the main occupation.

 Overview

 There is one government school up to class eight.
 There is one post office and a branch of Bank of India.
-This village is famous for Brinjal (eggplant), Tomato & Peppermint production in Bihar.
+The village produces eggplant, tomato and peppermint.

 Transport

 This village is well connected with road to Dehri and Sasaram, and has a big railway station with almost all the major trains stopping there.
 Sasaram is well connected with Ara by rail as well as road.